 The Company has originally been promoting human resources regardless of gender, nationality, career, etc. but with the focus on their abilities and accomplishments.
-The ratios of women, midcareer hires, and foreign nationals to middle managerial positions are now about 15% women, 95% midcareer hires, and 4% foreign nationals.
+Currently, the percentages of women, mid-career hires, and foreign nationals in managerial positions are 15%, 93%, and 5% respectively.
 We believe the means to measure diversity is not just gender, nationality, or career, but we think these ratios will rise as a result of promoting human resources with various cultures, values, and skills.

 Moreover, the Company has been working on training of diverse human resources in middle managerial positions.
-For example, the Company established an organization for employees in the middle managerial positions to engage in discussions of issues and directions as the Group and execute measures from mid- to long-term perspective.
+For example, the Company established an organization for employees in the middle managerial positions to engage in discussions of issues and directions as the Group and execute measures from mid-to long-term perspective.
 More specifically, they, from middle management point of view, identify the business issues, plan business strategies and human resources strategies, make proposals to executive directors, and actively execute measures.